 After obtaining your permit you can drive out to Kolmanskop and join a guided tour, which not only provides the history of the former mining town, but about the diamond industry today as well.
-After a short introduction and visit to the more important buildings, visitors are allowed to explore Kolmanskop on your own.
+After a brief introduction and visit to the more important buildings, visitors are allowed to explore Kolmanskop on your own.
 Timings are:

-Most of guided safaris which visit Luderitz include an excursion to Kolmanskop, if you are self driving in Namibia and spend any time in Luderitz a visit to Kolmanskop should be on your itinerary.
+Most of guided safaris which visit Luderitz include an excursion to Kolmanskop, if you are self-driving in Namibia and spend any time in Luderitz a visit to Kolmanskop should be on your itinerary.

-This tour can not be pre-booked but can be arranged on your arrival in Luderitz.
+This tour cannot be pre-booked but can be arranged on your arrival in Luderitz.

 Visit the Sperrgebiet with visits to the abandonded mining town of Pomona & the rock arch at Bogenfels

 Several cruises around Luderitz harbour, options include sunset cruises & a visit to an oyster farm